jhpark1013/blog/_posts/2021-06-06-what-kind-of-high-speed-systems-require-tens-of-gigabytes-amount-of-throughput.markdown

 date: 2021-06-06T15:37:32-04:00
 ---

 What kind of high-speed systems require tens of Gigabytes/s amount of throughput?
 10 GB is a lot of data.
 For context, the bandwidth of a dslr operating at a relatively high-throughput video-mode of 1080p resolution, 12 bit depth, at 30 fps is around 0.093 GB/s.
-Which is an order of magnitude less than 10 GB/s
+Which is two orders of magnitude less than 10 GB/s

 Example 1: A camera array with 54 13 Megapixel sensors recording at 15 fps produces 10 GB/s.
 1 pcie interface can handle this amount of data flow.